z-uza/CFG_Final_Project_Group_2/README.md

 **[Zuzanna Wnekowska](https://github.com/z-uza)**
 * I'm an aero engineer switching to tech.
 I've been dabbling in design and coding for a long time and am excited to finally do a bootcamp.
 I learn by doing so building projects has been the perfect way to learn!.

+**Previous CFG Projects:**
+- Designed and created an interactive web application using HTML, CSS and Javascript
+- Created an interactive web application with a suite of interactive productivity tools using HTML, CSS and Javascript
+- Create a console app in Python to interact with an API to obtain Data and transform Data for impact
+- Designed and built a relational database, with complex queries, in-built functions, joins, stored procedures and to handle specific complex Data requirements
+- created an interactive App using HTTP requests and internal API to support fictional business

 ### References
 We are grateful to the following people / organisations for their tuition, resources and guidance.
 Without them, this project would not be possible.